YouTube Coach

 Next.js 15 + React 19

-App Router with React Server Components for secure data fetching, server actions for task/field mutations, and client components for interactive UI elements like checkboxes and auto-save inputs
+Server Components for data fetching, server actions for mutations, client components for interactive inputs.

 Supabase

-PostgreSQL database storing daily tasks and fields by week, with RPC functions for completion checks, Row Level Security for multi-user support, and SSR auth integration via @supabase/ssr
+PostgreSQL with RPC functions for completion checks, Row Level Security, and SSR auth.

 Framer Motion